Has Technology Had a Positive Impact on Photography?

 4 Cameras, 6 Subjects

-This exhibition explores the question: Has technology had a positive impact on photography?
+This mini exhibition explores the question: Has technology had a positive impact on photography?

-To investigate this, I captured a series of images using four cameras spanning nearly 50 years of technological development.
+To investigate this, Ralph captured a series of images using four cameras spanning nearly 50 years of technological development.
 Each camera was paired with a similar focal length (approximately 50mm) to maintain consistency.

 The cameras used were: